akankshaturke5-del/MonaliNewDrivingSchoolVercelUpdated/readme.txt

 Paste chatgpt response to replit.

-Prompt to put CHatpt :
+Prompt to put Chatpt :

 I want to build and design and develop a website for driving school in melbourne australia.
 I will use replit to design and develop this website.
 The detail of the business is given below.
 I want you to ask replit to us amazing colour scheme, Good font (Sutaible for Driving school business), Good effects animation, etc